A glimpse into Joe's story

 Joe G Henderson has explored the most remote regions of Alaska for 40 years with his Alaskan malamute team.

-Joe has pioneered and perfected a method of travel that is unprecedented in modern times, being the only person in written history to have ever traveled solo with a dogteam in the Arctic for up to five months at a time without resupply.
+Joe has pioneered and perfected a method of travel that is unprecedented in modern times, being the only person in written history to have ever traveled solo with a dogteam in the Arctic for four months at a time without resupply.

 His malamutes' accomplishments have proven the resilience of the ancient Alaskan malamute dog breed and highlight Joe's unconventional training methods.